 2.Mahendran had scrapped the “Senthazham Poovil” song in the original cut due to the budget constraints and producer couldn’t provide the money.
 Hearing this, Panchu Arunachalam gave some money to shoot the song as he thought it was too brilliant to be left out.
 We would have lost a classically shot song, if not for Panju Arunachalam.

 3.The movie has two actresses who died of suicides, Fatafat Jayalakshmi and Shoba both committed suicide after a few years.
 Tamil industry lost two great actresses.
 Shoba won a national award for Pasi, a year later at the age of 17.

-5.Mullum Malarum is the only movie where the 3 greats came together to work – Mahendran, Balu Mahendra and Ilayaraja.
+5.Mullum Malarum is the only movie where the three greats came together to work – Mahendran, Balu Mahendra and Ilaiyaraaja.
 Incidentally, Kamal introduced Balu Mahendra to Mahendran.

-If you think Mullum Malarum was a classic, the next movie that I am going to write about equals any international classic.
-A movie that I am proud that it was made in Tamil.
+If you think Mullum Malarum was a classic, the next movie that I am going to write about equals any international masterpiece.
+A film that I am proud that it was made in Tamil.